-When men police women’s bodies it is often times to the detriment of women’s health.
 African women are particularly vulnerable to contracting HIV, because they are often not in positions of power to negotiate the use of condoms while dating, within marriages, and as sex workers.
 This is reflected in the disproportionate rate of HIV infection amongst African women.
-Excuses that discourage condom use are male-centric, and include decreased pleasure, discomfort and a perception that women who encourage condoms within marriage are unfaithful or are demonstrating a lack of trust towards their husbands.
+Excuses that discourage condom use are male-centric.
+They include decreased pleasure, discomfort, and a perception that women who encourage condoms are unfaithful or are demonstrating a lack of trust towards their husbands.

 Consequently, there is a focus by healthcare professionals on identifying alternative HIV preventative measures.
 Previous studies tried using the anti-retroviral tenofivir as a pre-exposure prophylaxis (PrEP) in pills and vaginal gels.
 Unfortunately, there was little commitment to consistent use, which is critical for preventative success.
 It is for this reason that the development of an anti-HIV vaginal ring should be met with excitement.